downshift-js/downshift/README.md

 that will be set, and you return the state that you want to set.

 - `state`: The full current state of downshift.
-- `changes`: These are the properties that are about to change.
-This also has a `type` property which you can learn more about in the [`stateChangeTypes`](#statechangetypes) section.
+- `actionAndChanges`: An object that contains a `changes` property that are the changes about to happen.
+It also has a `type` property which you can learn more about in the [`stateChangeTypes`](#statechangetypes) section.